Welcome to the new home of the Yerf Historical Archive!

 If you were a Yerf artist, your past artwork should already be on display.
 If you had previously withdrawn it, we would be glad to reinstate it, in part or in whole; just let us know.

 The Yerf Historical Archive does not seek to compete with modern art communities, and is not accepting applications or new submissions.
 Consider Inkbunny, Weasyl, SoFurry, deviantART or Fur Affinity, each of which offers different features and serves a different user base.

 The Yerf Historical Archive is a separate collection, so no. You might try contacting ArtSpots' former maintainer.

-I (GreenReaper) am the founder and lead curator of WikiFur, the furry encyclopedia, which I launched in 2005 and migrated from Wikia in 2009.
-I'm also lead administrator of Inkbunny, and editor-in-chief of furry news and features magazine Flayrah, which I acquired and relaunched in January 2010.
+I (GreenReaper) am the founder of WikiFur, the furry encyclopedia, which I launched in 2005 and migrated from Wikia in 2009.
+I'm also lead administrator of Inkbunny, and editor-in-chief of furry news/features magazine Flayrah, which I acquired and relaunched in January 2010.